xiao-nx/xiao-nx.github.io/index.md

 - Evaluation and accurate diagnoses of Chronic lymphoblastic leukemia using CNN model
 - Automatic extraction of building target in high resolution visible image
 - Automatic detection and recognition of objects in optical remote sensing image
+- Semantic segmentation and information extraction of tree ring images

 # Conferences